-In traditional sushi restaurants, chefs prepare orders in front of the customers.
-They converse with the diners, customizing each piece of sushi depending on their preference.
-But diverting from this usual approach to serving sushi is the growing trend of the conveyor-belt system.
+In traditional sushi restaurants, chefs prepare orders in front of customers.
+They converse with diners, customizing each piece depending on their preference.
+But diverting from this usual approach to serving sushi is the growing trend of the conveyor belt sushi system.
 Genki Sushi pioneered the concept of the conveyor belt system in the Philippines when it opened its first branch in 2015.

-The conveyor belt is an automated ordering system wherein the customers are provided with a touch-screen tablet menu that enables them to browse, order, and bill out without leaving their seats.
-Within eight to 10 minutes, the order is delivered via a Kousuko Express Train System, which is inspired by the Shinkansen bullet train.
+The conveyor belt is an automated ordering system in which the customers are provided with a touchscreen tablet menu that enables them to browse, order, and bill out without leaving their seats.
+Within eight to 10 minutes, the order is delivered via a Kousoko Express Train System, which is inspired by the Shinkansen bullet train.
 This delivery system is programmed to reach its designated table while signaling its arrival.

 The conveyor belt system: How does it work?